jcorporation/myMPD/docs/references/pictures.md

 ## Example

 Create a directory named `AlbumArtist` under `/var/lib/mympd/pics`.
 Add pictures with the AlbumArtist name as filename in this directory.

+## Artistart download and resize script

+In the [contrib/scripts/](https://github.com/jcorporation/myMPD/tree/master/contrib/scripts) folder is a script to download artistart.
+This script downloads artistart from [fanart.tv](https://fanart.tv/).

+- Works only for ID3v2 tagged MP3 files with the MusicBrainz Artist Id and TPE1
+- Optionally: Customize the image sizes and names in the script header
+- Set the fanart.tv API Key: `export API_KEY="<key>"`
+- Run `./artistart.sh <media file>` to download the artistart to the `/var/lib/mympd/pics/Artist` folder

+**Dependencies:** ImageMagick, mid3v2 (mutagen), wget

 ***